espressif/esp-idf/docs/en/api-reference/system/mm_sync.rst

 cache memory synchronization is usually considered when DMA is involved.
 ESP-IDF provides an API to do memory allocation that can meet the alignment requirement from both the cache and the DMA.

-- :cpp:func:`esp_dma_malloc`, this API allocates a chunk of memory that meets the alignment requirement from both the cache and the DMA.
+- :cpp:func:`esp_dma_capable_malloc`, this API allocates a chunk of memory that meets the alignment requirement from both the cache and the DMA.
-- :cpp:func:`esp_dma_calloc`, this API allocates a chunk of memory that meets the alignment requirement from both the cache and the DMA.
+- :cpp:func:`esp_dma_capable_calloc`, this API allocates a chunk of memory that meets the alignment requirement from both the cache and the DMA.
 The initialized value in the memory is set to zero.

-You can also use :c:macro:`ESP_DMA_MALLOC_FLAG_PSRAM` to allocate from the PSRAM.
+You can also use :cpp:member:`esp_dma_mem_info_t::on_psram` to allocate from the PSRAM.

 Warning for Address Alignment Requirement